NYC to pay $750,000 to woman who was shackled during labor

 In a statement, the law department said the police department’s patrol guide was revised early last year, “with input from the parties in this case.
 The incident that was alleged in this case took place before the revisions.”

-Legal Aid lawyers said the revised policies on the circumstances in which restraints should be applied to pregnant women remain vague and inadequate.
+Attorneys for Jane Doe said, however, that the revised policies on the circumstances in which restraints should be applied to pregnant women remain vague and inadequate.

+“We proposed a host of changes to the NYPD; the NYPD rejected our input and unilaterally adopted a terrible policy, which we criticized at the time,” Rosenfeld said in an emailed statement.

 The revised patrol guide leaves it up to a supervising officer to determine if a less restrictive method of restraint is appropriate based on factors including whether a detainee is in labor.